dsccommunity/SqlServerDsc/.github/ISSUE_TEMPLATE.md

     Get-Module -Name '*sql*' -ListAvailable | ?
 Name -ne 'SqlServerDsc' | ft Name,Version,Path
 -->

-#### Version of the DSC module you're using, or 'dev' if you're using current dev branch
+#### Version of the DSC module you're using, or write 'dev' if you're using current dev branch
 <!--
     To help with this information, please run this command:
     Get-Module -Name 'SqlServerDsc' -ListAvailable | ft Name,Version,Path